ButtonsQT/PickTheRightTruck/README.md

 # PickTheRightTruck
-this program calculated the best shipping truck to use for an LTL load.
+this program calculates the cheapest shipping truck to use for an LTL load.
 Based on truck size.